seanc1505/1_Java_learning/README.md

 			System.out.println(e);
             }

+## User interfaces using Swing
+1. Using the Eclipse IDE, Help>InstallNewSoftware>window builder url
+2. Create a new java project
+3. Create application class
+    * Creates a template
+    * Design tab, opens a visual UI for layout of apps.
+Creating things in design view auto creates code
+   * Default layout is border layout
+     * Organises NSEW+center layout
+     * Takes up whole screen until another component is added
+4. Double clicking within UI brings you to code location of component

+### Swing Layouts
+1. Grid
+2. Border (default)
+3. Form
+4. Absolute layout
+    * full control of position

+### Event Handlers
+To add an event around a component
+1. Right click, add event handler>action>action performed

+### Radio buttons, check boxes
+Radio buttons, only one at a time check boxes, multiple can be selected

+To put radio buttons into a group.
+1. Select them all
+2. right click them
+3. choose setButtonGroup
+4. NewStandard

+To handle radio event
+1. Need to create a class that handles all
+2. implements ActionListener
+3. overrides action performed
+4. create instance of it
+		``RadioListener listener = new RadioListener();``
+5. add action listener to all items

+### creating components at run time
+Adding/removing components requires revalidation and repainting of content window `frame.revalidate();`

 # Important Notes
 1. sout is shorthand for print out to term
 2. Within intelliJ we can change vars using Shift+F6 to rename var everywhere, also suggests names for var